Hypercubed/dynamo/README.md

 const add = typed.function(Add);
 ```

 Function methods are evaluated with priority from top to bottom.
-Note in this case the `number` methid is envoked if both arguments are numbers, the complex methid is invoked only when one or both are are `Complex` instances.
+Note in this case the `number` method is evoked if both arguments are numbers, the complex method is invoked only when one or both are are `Complex` instances.

 ```ts
 class add {